-We estimate the alfapump market stemming from NASH-related cirrhosis will exceed €3 billion per year within the next 10-20 years1 in the U.S. alone and the heart failure market for the alfapump DSR will reach over €5 billion per year in the U.S. and EU5 by 20262.
+We estimate the alfapump market stemming from NASH-related cirrhosis will exceed €3 billion per year within the next 10-20 years in the U.S. alone and the heart failure market for the alfapump DSR will reach over €5 billion per year in the U.S. and EU5 by 20262.
 Both markets leverage our clinical and commercial experience of the alfapump in Europe where it is CE-marked for treatment of refractory liver ascites and malignant ascites.

-We believe the rising prevalence of NASH-related cirrhosis in the U.S. makes this market increasingly attractive compared with the traditional alcoholic liver disease and hepatitis cirrhosis markets in Europe, creating a much larger and more dynamic opportunity for the alfapump.
+We believe the rising prevalence of NASH-related cirrhosis in the U.S. makes this market increasingly attractive, creating a much larger and more dynamic opportunity for the alfapump compared to Europe, where alcoholic liver disease and viral hepatitis are still the key drivers.